 Hefty fines, up to 10% of global turnover, act as a strong deterrent for non-compliance.
 This financial penalty incentivizes companies to invest in advanced content moderation technologies and practices.
 Senior management could also face jail time if the non-compliance is egregious enough.

-In the United States, the regulatory landscape for social media is more nuanced, with various state-level initiatives and ongoing discussions at the federal level.
+In the United States, the regulatory environment for social media is more complex, with various state-level initiatives and ongoing discussions at the federal level.

-The proposed SAFE TECH Act, for instance, seeks to reform Section 230 of the Communications Decency Act, making platforms more accountable for harmful content.
+The proposed SAFE TECH Act, for instance, seeks to reform Section 230 of the Communications Decency Act, which currently provides conditional immunity for platforms, making platforms more accountable for harmful content.

-Additionally, individual states such as California have introduced the Silenced No More Act, allowing users to sue platforms for content moderation decisions.
+Individual states, such as California, have introduced the Silenced No More Act, allowing users to sue platforms for content moderation decisions.
 While federal legislation is still pending, the trend towards increased scrutiny of social media platforms is evident.

 This proposed legislation seeks to reform Section 230, making platforms more accountable for content moderation decisions.
 It removes immunity in cases involving illegal content and ensures platforms act in good faith when moderating content.

-Allows users to sue platforms for content moderation decisions, promoting transparency and accountability.
+Allows users to sue platforms for content moderation decisions, establishing a private right of action, promoting transparency and accountability.

-Since 2021, 38 states have introduced over 250 bills to regulate content across digital services’ platforms.
-Many of which are unconstitutional, conflict with federal law and would place major barriers on platform’s abilities to restrict dangerous content.
+Since 2021, 38 states have introduced over 250 bills to regulate social media across digital services’ platforms.
+Many of these laws are unconstitutional, conflict with federal law, and would place major barriers on the platform’s ability to restrict dangerous content.

 -